Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Here's a quick list of some tips to do that:

-1. Have damp or cold towels in a cooler for them if you are bringing them with you anywhere outside for a long period of time
+1. Have damp or cold towels in a cooler for them if you are bringing them with you anywhere outside for a long period

 4. If you are going to give them water to drink, make sure it is always cold.